Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Consolidate AWS Config rule results with an AWS Lambda function and push data to Amazon SQS.
 Use Amazon SNS to consolidate and alert when some metrics are triggered.
 - [ ] Use Amazon GuardDuty to load data results from the AWS Config rules compliance status, aggregate GuardDuty findings of all AWS accounts into one AWS account, and provide role access to the security team.

 ### A security engineer is designing an incident response plan to address the risk of a compromised Amazon EC2 instance.
-The plan must recommend a solution to meet the following requirements: • A trusted forensic environment must be provisioned • Automated response processes must be orchestrated Which AWS services should be included in the plan?
+The plan must recommend a solution to meet the following requirements: A trusted forensic environment must be provisioned.
+Automated response processes must be orchestrated Which AWS services should be included in the plan?
 (Select TWO)

-- [x] AWS CloudFormation
+- [x] AWS CloudFormation.
-- [ ] Amazon GuardDuty
+- [ ] Amazon GuardDuty.
-- [ ] Amazon Inspector
+- [ ] Amazon Inspector.
-- [ ] Amazon Macie
+- [ ] Amazon Macie.
-- [x] AWS Step Functions
+- [x] AWS Step Functions.

 ### A security engineer has been tasked with implementing a solution that allows the company’s development team to have interactive command line access to Amazon EC2 Linux instances using the AWS Management Console.
 Which steps should the security engineer take to satisfy this requirement while maintaining least privilege?